microsoft/dotnet/Documentation/compatibility/winforms-hdpi-changes-48.md

 ### Change Description
 The Windows Forms Framework is continuing to improve the scaling and rendering of its controls to better support Windows Forms customers on high resolution devices.
 These include the following changes:
-- Changes to improve the scaling of PropertyGrid when the DPI of the application changed.
+- Changes to improve the scaling of <xref:System.Windows.Forms.PropertyGrid> when the DPI of the application changes.
 - Changes to improve the scaling of Toolstrip Menus/Buttons/Glyphs when the DPI of the application changed.
 - Changes to improve the scaling of RadioButton and CheckBox, when setting different styles on them and the DPI of the application changed.
 - Changes to improve the scaling of Font based controls when the DPI of the application changed.